The following are descriptions of past IDMH annual conferences and trainings.

 The ninth annual IDMH training focused on building capacity and resilience through effective stress management and self-care strategies.
 Disaster response, emergency management, and trauma work are intrinsically and uniquely stressful, and it is essential that the inherent occupational hazards be mitigated through proactive stress management approaches.
 The well-being of responders is closely tied to self-care and is paramount to the success of disaster preparedness, response, and recovery efforts.
 The care that responders provide to others can only be as good as the care they provide themselves.
 The training featured presenters who are experts on the interrelated work of mitigating the stress and maximizing the rewards of trauma work, on both individual and organizational levels.
 Each presenter discussed foundational concepts, current research and recommended practices, and lessons learned from their experiences in the field.
 Please visit the conference webpage for further details on the program and presenters.

-DVD-ROM Set Available for Only $35: Download Order Form
+DVD Set Available for $35: Download Order Form

 This spring, mental health professionals, emergency managers, and others nationwide are anticipating the ten-year anniversary of the September 11, 2001 terrorist attacks.
 To help prepare for both 9/11 commemorative events and future disasters, a careful review of lessons learned over the past decade was the focus of the 8th annual IDMH conference and training.
 Please visit the conference website for further details and to access handouts of Powerpoint presentations from the training.